 - Use a toothpick to clear any gunk from the holes in the spinning arms.

-- Wash the water drains and removable the filter (if there is one) with warm, soapy water in the sink.
+- Wash the water drains and remove the filter (if there is one) with warm, soapy water in the sink.

 - Sprinkle 1 cup of baking soda on the bottom, then run the machine on a short hot-water cycle to battle stains and odors.